-Here are some smartphone apps that can help you organize your financial records and file your tax returns.
+Here are some smartphone apps that can help you organize your financial records and file a tax return.

 Organizing charitable deductions: ItsDeductible and iDonatedIt

-Another useful app for tracking non-cash donations is iDonatedIt.
+Another useful app for tracking noncash donations is iDonatedIt.
 Like ItsDeductible, this app is only available for Apple devices.
 In addition to recording donations and their value, iDonatedIt lets you attach photos for documentation.
-The app costs $3.

-H&R Block has several apps that can be used to file a return, estimate taxes or track a refund.
-The apps are free, but there might be a fee to submit your forms.
+H&R Block has two apps that can be used to file a return, estimate taxes or track a refund.

-In the event that there is no way you’ll get your tax forms done by this year’s deadline — Tuesday, April 18 — you can submit Form 4868 to get a six-month extension on filing your return.
-There are no highly recommended apps, but you can file an extension from within the IRS’s Free File software or fill out the form online, even on a smart phone.
-The IRS has links and instructions.
+In the event that there is no way you’ll get your tax forms done by this year’s deadline — April 15 — you can submit Form 4868 to get a six-month extension on filing your return.
+There are no highly recommended apps, but you can file an extension from within one of the IRS’ Free File software optinos or fill out the form online, even on a smartphone.

 A tip: If you think you owe money, be aware that filing a Form 4868 doesn’t give you an extension on paying.
 You still may end up with late fees.
-But at least you’ll avoid the late filing fee, which can be 5 percent of what you owe.
+But at least you’ll avoid the late filing penalty.

 General tax help: IRS2Go

-Our list wouldn’t be complete if we didn’t mention the IRS’s official tax app.
-Known as IRS2Go, this free app for Apple and Android devices will help you locate free tax preparation services, allow you to request copies of your tax records and track the status of your refund.
+Our list wouldn’t be complete if we didn’t mention the official IRS tax app.
+Known as IRS2Go, this free app will help you locate free tax preparation services, allow you to request copies of your tax records and track the status of your refund.

 Will you use a tax app this year?
 Let us know your favorite (and which ones to avoid) in comments below or on our Facebook page.